bearBoy80/auth-astro/README.md

-# Auth Astro D1
+# Auth Astro Cloudflare D1

-Auth Astro D1 is a fork of [auth-astro](https://github.com/nowaythatworked/auth-astro) that adds Cloudflare D1 database support and runtime configuration capabilities.
+Auth Astro Cloudflare D1 is a fork of [auth-astro](https://github.com/nowaythatworked/auth-astro) that adds Cloudflare D1 database support and runtime configuration capabilities.
 It wraps the core of [Auth.js](https://authjs.dev/) into an Astro integration, which automatically adds the endpoints and handles everything else.

 > [!NOTE]
 > This is a fork of the original [auth-astro](https://github.com/nowaythatworked/auth-astro) repository with additional features and fixes.